zzachari23/zzachari23/README.md

 # Zachariah Zachariah
 Hello, I'm Zach!!
 I consider myself a passionate aspiring full-stack developer based near the DC metropolitan area.
 With a solid foundation in backend programming languages like Java, Python, and Ruby, as well as expertise in relational database languages such as SQL.
 I am driven to excel in creating comprehensive solutions.
-While my focus lies in full-stack development, I also have experience in  the fields of data science and cybersecurity through college classes and internships.
+While my focus lies in full-stack development, I also have experience in  the fields of data science, cloud computing, and cybersecurity through college classes and internships.
 In fact, I am currently working towards obtaining my SEC+ certification to further enhance my knowledge and skills in cybersecurity.
 I am excited to embark on new projects and collaborate with fellow professionals in the industry.

 ## Skills and Experiences